-make any necessary arrangements in accordance with the verification plan; • Be available during the visit and ensure that all evidence related to learners' portfolios and assessment, the internal verification and quality assurance processes is available; • Receive feedback at the end of the visits; • Receive the report of the visit and disseminate its findings to responsible persons within the centre.
-Keep Safety Training Awards informed of all changes, conflicts of interest and any other information that they expect to be made aware of.
-Site Contact (for single site contacts this will be the centre co-ordinator) This person will be a point of contact between Safety Training Awards and each site used / operated by the centre; This person could be contacted by Safety Training Awards in respect of visit or access arrangements; Each site utilised by the centre requires a site contact, if the centre uses a single site this person would be the centre co- ordinator.
+that all evidence related to learners' portfolios and assessment, the internal verification and quality assurance processes is available; Receive feedback at the end of IQA / EQA monitoring activities; Receive the report of the IQA / EQA monitoring activity and distribute its findings to responsible persons within the centre.
+Site Contact (for single site contacts this will be the Centre Co-ordinator) This person will be a point of contact between Safety Training Awards and each site used / operated by the centre; This person could be contacted by Safety Training Awards in respect of visit or access arrangements; Each site utilised by the centre requires a site contact, if the centre uses a single site this person would be the Centre Coordinator.
 Accounts Contact The main contact for purchase order numbers, invoices, payment and accounts queries.
-Ensure all requests for information are responded to in a timely manner; Assist with all account, invoice and payment queries.
-External Quality Assurers (EQA)- appointed by Safety Training Awards Conduct on site visits to centres to monitor and ensure the IQA and the centre are adhering to all Visit the centre on a risk based approach as and when instructed by Safety Training Awards;
+External Quality Assurers (EQA)- appointed by Safety Training Awards Conduct on site visits to centres to monitor and ensure the IQA and the centre are adhering to all requirements set out by Safety Training Awards; Investigate any areas for concern raised by complaints and / or desk-based monitoring activity by Safety Training Awards; Maintain records of your continual professional development (CPD).
+Visit the centre on a risk-based approach as and when instructed by Safety Training Awards; Report to the Head of Compliance and Assurance at Safety Training Awards with any findings and / or recommendations.
+Internal Quality Assurers (IQA) Have relevant experience in delivering and / or assessing the subject they are internally quality assuring or be occupationally competent in that area; Complete regular quality assurance activities on all Tutors / Assessors using Safety Training Awards approved documentation;